The Sister Cities program aims to encourage fruitful relationships with the Council’s four Sister Cities through :

 Through AusAid funding, there has been a tight focus on assisting the 60,000 people that live in and around the township.
 Orange City Council has assisted the local district council in Mt Hagen with design and management of waste management, sanitation, traffic, pedestrian plans and governance.

 The Council’s work has been recognised and supported in PNG and by AusAid.
 This work included support for a $4 million rural market and traffic facilities near the markets that reduced pedestrian fatalities and injuries.

 In 2017, Orange firm Hort Engineering hosted the visit of two trainees to learn work skills.

 Mount Hagen is third largest city in Papua New Guinea.
 It is the capital of the Western Highlands Province and is located in the large fertile Wahgi Valley in central mainland PNG, at an elevation of 1,677 m (5,502 ft).
 The Highlands Highway is the main arterial route to connect Mount Hagen with the coastal cities of Lae and Madang.
 The city is named after the old eroded volcano Mount Hagen, located about 24 kilometres to the northwest.

 The Sister City relationship with Orange began in 1990.
 There are now a number of high schools in Orange which host regular exchange visits with schools in Ushiku, including Orange High and James Sheahan High.

+The latest visit happened in March 2020.
 This Facebook page covers a recent exchange visit between Orange High and Ushiku Elshin High school.

 Students from Japanese language classes in Orange school compete each year in a Japanese Speaking Competition.